yngvark/pr-qa/qa.md

 If you read some text that includes the words "the X", it isn't always clear what X is to everyone.
 Usually, reason for this is:

-* The author of the text has forgotten to mention X earlier.
+* The text have not previously explained what X is.
+Or if does, it is far away from the current line and not in the user's "working memory".
-* The author of the text believes the readers knows what X is, but they do not, for whatever reason.
+* The text assumes the readers knows what X is, but they do not, for whatever reason.
   * A reason can be that the readers belongs to a group with another background then the author assumes.

 ### Example

-For instance: Let's say you read a guide about how to install some Linux tool, and it contains a list of commands to run.
-The article starts with the text
+Let's say you read a guide that talks about how to install some tool.
+The guide contains the text

-> Open the terminal and enter this command:
+> In the terminal, enter this command:

-It is not clear which terminal the guide is referring to.
+... without ever having mentioned a terminal before.

 When saying "the terminal", it communicates a specific terminal, but the guide hasn't yet talked about any terminals.
 This can make the reader of the guide get questions like "Uhm, which terminal does it mean?
 Did I fail to read some previous step somewhere?"